 Viron Saltwater Chlorinator with Bluetooth Control

 Swimming pool types in Australia are typically defined as ‘above ground’ or ‘in ground’ and then by the type of material that they are constructed from.
-Your selection of an above ground or in ground swimming pool will depend on your budget, how quickly you want the pool installed and other factors affecting your lifestyle.
+Your selection of an above ground or in-ground swimming pool will depend on your budget, how quickly you want the pool installed and other factors affecting your lifestyle.

 In ground swimming pools are generally made of concrete, fibreglass or vinyl liner.
 Concrete pool interiors are finished with river pebble, colour pebble, fully tiled, plastered or sometimes a combination.
-All interiors are robust and long lasting providing the pool water is maintained according to the builders instructions.
+All interiors are robust and long lasting providing the pool water is maintained according to the builder's instructions.

 A concrete pool is a completely customised swimming pool solution.
 It can be placed virtually anywhere and give you unlimited design possibilities.
 You can choose the size, shape and depth, and add features such as vanishing edges, steps, beach entries, rockeries and much more.
 Finishing options include ceramic tiles, natural pebble, coloured quartz, epoxy resin paints, vinyl lining and a range of other finishes.

 Vinyl-lined pool is a popular and cost-effective option.
 The vinyl lining is usually tailor-made to suit the size and shape of your swimming pool.
 It provides a smooth and durable surface that's resistant to algae and fungus, and won't chip or crack.
-Thanks to these properties, you'll use less chemicals to maintain your pool.
+Thanks to these properties, you'll use fewer chemicals to maintain your pool.

 The choice is really about your personal preference, budget and the location where the pool is to be installed.
-Once you decided what type of swimming pool is best for you or you require more information, then your next step is Finding the right pool builder.
+Once you decided what type of swimming pool is best for you or you require more information, then your next step is finding the right pool builder.